tandeshao/tp/docs/DeveloperGuide.md

    5. Close the app. <br>
       Expected: When the corrupted data file is read, an empty addressbook will be loaded.
 After the command `add n/bob p/123 e/123@example.com a/123 street` is executed, the current list overwrites the existing data file.
 When the app is closed, a backup copy of the previous data file will be created, named as "backup_[DD-MM-YY HH-MM-SS].json" in the same folder.
    6. Note:
       - Refer to [4.7.
-Backup Feature](#47-backup-feature) for specific details about the backup data file.
+Backup Feature](#47-backup-feature) for specific details about the backup data files.

 [Back to Table of Contents](#table-of-contents)